Skip to content

 • Existing records not in the import are preserved

-# On development: Make changes in Django admin
+# Make changes in the local Django admin, then export the catalog

 ./scripts/export-seed-data.sh